Frequently asked questions

 At least 2Gb of RAM, a decent processor (> 2GHz), preferably multi-core and an SSD disk with at least a few Gb free.

 A MySQL database service is required.
-You can create one with Docker following the standard installation procedure, or use an existing one.
+You can deploy a MySQL service with Docker by following the standard installation procedure, or use an existing separate MySQL server.
+Only MySQL is supported.
+Not PostgreSQL, not MariaDB, not SQLite.

 Requirements for the clients (users)